-Morgan’s Place will be known as the most comprehensive and caring destination for injured individuals discharged from inpatient care and their families in the country.
+Morgan’s Place, located in Millington, Michigan, will be known as the most comprehensive and caring destination for injured individuals discharged from inpatient care and their families in the country.

 We will accomplish this vision by providing wrap-around services and healing resources, combined with activities such as yoga, educational experiences, kayaking, fishing and hiking in a peaceful setting.